-A three hour written HSC external examination, including listening, reading and writing skills.
+HSC examination - a three hour written examination, including listening, reading and writing skills.
 A ten minute oral examination.

 The study of Japanese provides students with opportunities for continued learning and for future employment and experience, both domestically and internationally, in areas such as public relations, commerce, hospitality, education, marketing, international relations, media and tourism.